isomerpages/moe-ahmadibrahimsec/_curriculum/Character & Citizen Education/Education and Career Guidance (ECG).md

 third_nav_title: Character & Citizen Education
 variant: tiptap
 ---
-<p>The Education and Career Guidance (ECG) team organized a series of engaging
+<p>The <strong>Education and Career Guidance (ECG)</strong> team organized
-activities throughout the year to help students explore future careers and post-secondary options aligned with Singapore’s economic needs.
+a series of engaging activities throughout the year to help students explore future careers and post-secondary options aligned with Singapore’s economic needs.
 The Secondary 2 ECG Program focuses on career readiness, guiding students to reflect on their strengths, interests, and abilities, laying the foundation for informed decision-making.</p>
 <p>Through immersive experiences like the visit to ExxonMobil, students are
 introduced to the world of STEM careers, discovering the role of photochemistry in daily life.
 These real-world connections help students see how their